Open-Source-Compliance/Sharing-creates-value/docs/index.md

 * We are making turn-key Open Source tooling for Open Source Compliance
 * We are considering what open data database(s) can support this
-* We plan to work with existing projects to make this happen (Bang, FOSSology, ORT, SPDX, sw360, SW360antenna and the online data from SW Heritage and ClearlyDefined)
+* We plan to work with existing projects to make this happen (Bang, FOSSology, ORT, ScanCode, SPDX, sw360, SW360antenna, Tern and the online data from SW Heritage and ClearlyDefined)

 This activity is part of the OpenChain Project.
 Here is a brief description of the hierarchy: